Running With Weights From A Coach’s Perspective

-Depending on your goals, adding weight may not have that much of a benefit whether you are talking about calorie burn, balance improvement or building strength.
+Depending on your goals, adding weight may not have that much benefit, whether you are talking about calorie burn, balance improvement, or building strength.
 In fact, many coaches feel that the strength-building part is negligible and would instead advise a standard weight lifting protocol.

 Types of Weights For Running

 There are many different ways a runner can add weights to his or her running workout.

 ✓ Wrist Weights – Wrist weights are small weights that adhere to your wrists.
 Typically they have velcro straps.
 Wrist weights are usually fairly light.
 This strap-on style makes running with weights easy.